In today’s world, there’s no shortage of places to address a hearing challenge.

 It’s a strong proposition.
 They promote the best of both worlds, allow you to work with a hearing professional through their website, and help you to save money.

-You have an online hearing test, and then a set of devices are sent to you to self-fit following their tutorial videos, with online support available.
+You have an online hearing test, and then a set of devices is sent to you to self-fit following their tutorial videos, with online support available.

 - Available online